-Honey and dates are a healthier option to add sweetness to cookies, and in this recipe, I actually used some of both.
-These cookies have a most delicate crumb with a cake-like texture that are easily enjoyed as a dessert, and possibly a breakfast treat because they aren’t’ overly sweet.
-I really love the earthiness and change of heavy dessert pace from traditional holiday treats in this recipe, and they definitely have a place on my healthier January menu.
+Honey and dates are a healthier option to add sweetness to cookies, and in this recipe, I actually combined both for a delicious taste.
+These cookies have a delicate crumb with a cake-like texture that are easily enjoyed as a dessert, and possibly a breakfast treat because they aren’t’ overly sweet.
+I really love the earthiness and change of heavy desserts after the holidays, and they definitely have a place on my healthier January menu.

 Ingredients